 Super-hero groups have a long history of membership change.
 Add adolescence to the mix and you're bound for classic teenage drama.
 From the beginning, the Legion's three founders set its bar for membership rather high.
 For every Legionnaire admitted to the group during their famous "tryouts," scores of would-be heroes were turned away.
 Some were defeated, some inspired to do better, and others to revenge.

 The campaign to expand the Legion's ranks began immediately after its formation.
 Cosmic Boy, Saturn Girl and Lightning Lad advertised for applicants at they same time they were planning their new headquarters.
 Their call drew a veritable freak show of hopefuls, including:

 - Arm-Fall-Off Boy, whose arm could be detached and used as a weapon.
 The Legionnaires found him hideous but politely declined his application.
-Note: A version of this hero called Splitter auditioned for the Legion of Earth-247 in Legionnaires #43.
+A Reboot version of this hero called Splitter auditioned for membership in Legionnaires #43.

 - Mnemonic Kid, a girl who could induce memory loss.
 She was rejected for her callous disregard of others' feelings.

 - And Fortress Lad (a native of the planet Fwang), who could transform his whole body into a large shelter.